lsoft/Ninject/README.markdown

 2) open folder ninject/src in VS Code
 3) press Ctrl+` to open terminal
 4) execute

 dotnet build Ninject

 dotnet build Ninject.Test

 dotnet test .\Ninject.Test\Ninject.Test.csproj

+## License
+Ninject is intended to be used in both open-source and commercial environments.
+To allow its use in as many situations as possible, Ninject is dual-licensed.
+You may choose to use Ninject under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.

+Refer to [LICENSE.txt](https://github.com/ninject/ninject/blob/master/LICENSE.txt) for detailed information.